Why we wrote these guides

 Head-to-head comparison of every common shift pattern on sleep, weekends, recovery, family, and income.

-Whatever you take from the guides, the practical step is laying out your year so you can see it.
+So whatever you take from the guides, the practical step is laying out your year so you can see it.
 Generate your 12-month colour-coded shift calendar at the MyShiftCalendar tool and pair it with the guidance above.

 If you don't know which pattern matches your rota, browse the pattern index or use the custom builder.
+And if you're not sure your current pattern is the best fit for your life, the which-pattern comparison is the place to start that conversation honestly.